 Federal Deferment or Forbearance

-If you’re experiencing short-term financial hardship, you might be able to delay your federal student loan payments temporarily.
-The Department of Education offers deferment and forbearance programs that let you pause your payments without the loan going into default.
+If you’re experiencing short-term financial hardship, you might be able to pause or reduce your federal student loan payments temporarily.
+The Education Department offers deferment and forbearance programs that let you pause your payments without the loan going into default.

-Keep in mind that while loans are in deferment, interest might accrue on certain federal loans.
-If you’ve requested forbearance, interest is charged during this period, regardless of the federal loan you have.
+Keep in mind that while loans are in deferment, interest might accrue on certain federal loans, including Direct Unsubsidized Loans.
+If you’ve requested forbearance, interest is charged during this period, regardless of the federal loan type you have.

 Student Loan Refinancing